sst/guide/_chapters/manage-environment-specific-config.md

 ...
 ```

-This adds a `stage` and `resourcesStage` environment variables to all the Lambda functions in the service.
-Recall that we can access this via the `process.env.stage` variable at runtime.
-And it's going to return the name of the stage it's running in, ie. `featureX`, `dev`, or `prod`.
+This adds `resourcesStage` environment variables to all the Lambda functions in the service.
+Recall that we can access this via the `process.env.resourcesStage` variable at runtime.

 ### Create a stage based config

-Now in our `config.js`, we'll use the stage to figure out which resources stage we want to use.
+Now in our `config.js`, we'll read the `resourcesStage` from the environment variable `process.env.resourcesStage`.

 ``` js
 const stage = process.env.stage;